OfficeDev/TrainingContent/Teams/2019-01 Bots, Messaging Extensions and Cards/Lab.md

 1. In **Solution Explorer**, add a new class named `MessageHelpers` to the project.

 1. Replace the generated `MessageHelpers` class with the following code.
 The code is in the `Lab Files/MessageHelpers.cs` file.
+(Note that the help message includes capabilities that are implemented later in this lab.)

     ```cs
     public class MessageHelpers
     {
+      public static string CreateHelpMessage(string firstLine)
+      {
+        var sb = new StringBuilder();
+        sb.AppendLine(firstLine);
+        sb.AppendLine();
+        sb.AppendLine("Here's what I can help you do:");
+        sb.AppendLine();
+        sb.AppendLine("* Create a new job posting");
+        sb.AppendLine("* List all your open positions");
+        sb.AppendLine("* Show top recent candidates for a Req ID, for example: top candidates 0F812D01");
+        sb.AppendLine("* Show details about a candidate, for example: candidate details John Smith 0F812D01");
+        sb.AppendLine("* Schedule interview for name and Req ID, for example: schedule interview John Smith 0F812D01");
+        return sb.ToString();
+        }

       public static async Task SendOneToOneWelcomeMessage(
         ConnectorClient client,
         TeamsChannelData channelData,
         ChannelAccount botAccount, ChannelAccount userAccount,
         string tenantId)
       {
-        string welcomeMessage = $"The team {channelData.Team.Name} has CardBot - helping your team understand Cards.";
+        string welcomeMessage = CreateHelpMessage($"The team {channelData.Team.Name} has the Talent Management bot- helping your team to find and hire candidates.");

         // create or get existing chat conversation with user
         var response = client.Conversations.CreateOrGetDirectConversation(botAccount, userAccount, tenantId);